 Recognition, measurement and presentation of expenses and cash flows arising from a lease will depend on classification as a finance or operating lease.
 Operating lease expense is recognized on a straight-line basis over the lease term, whereas the amortization of finance lease assets is recognized on a straight-line basis over the shorter of the estimated useful life of the underlying asset or the lease term.
-Operating lease expense and finance lease amortization are presented in cost of goods sold or operations expense in the consolidated statements of operations depending on the nature of the lease time.
-Interest expense on finance lease obligations is recorded over the lease term and is presented in interest expense, based on the above time lease time.
-Operating lease cash payments and interest on finance leases are presented within cash flows from operating activities in the consolidated statements of cash flows.
+Operating lease expense and finance lease amortization are presented in cost of goods sold or operations expense in the consolidated statements of operations depending on the nature of the leased item.
+Interest expense on finance lease obligations is recorded over the lease term and is presented in interest expense, based on the effective interest method.
+All operating lease cash payments and interest on finance leases are presented within cash flows from operating activities and all finance lease principal payments are presented within cash flows from financing activities in the consolidated statements of cash flows.